Taipei for Digital Nomads

 Throwing away your rubbish in Taipei

-Turns-out they store them behind the counter, and I eventually found some in Carrefour; see the picture below.
-So hopefully that prevents you having the same issue.
+Turns-out they store them behind the counter, and I eventually found some in Carrefour - see the picture below.
+Hopefully that prevents you having the same issue.

 The other trash-related thing to note is that there are very few public trash cans in Taipei.
-You'll find them occasionally in places like stations and parks, but in general you've got to get used to taking your rubbish home with you, because compared to most other countries, there just aren't very many.
+You'll find them in places like stations and parks, and occasionally on the street, but in general you've got to get used to taking your rubbish home with you.

-I'll hasten to add: Please don't be one of the pricks that uses the baskets on the front of YouBikes as a trash can.
+I'll hasten to add: Please don't be one of the pricks that uses the baskets on the front of YouBikes as trash cans.
 If you take a YouBike, take your shit with you.
-Don't just leave it there for the next person to have to deal with, you utter bellend.
+Don't just leave it there for the next person to have to deal with.

 Blue trash bags in Carrefour